Sharp upper tail behavior of line ensembles via the tangent method: Line ensembles, monotonicity Brownian estimates

 \subsection{Estimates on parabolic avoidance probabilities}

-The Brownian Gibbs property imposes a lower boundary condition of $\h_2$; as is exactly true in the $t=\infty$ case, the lower boundary can be thought of as a curve which the top curve, essentially a Brownian bridge, must avoid.
-Further we know that $\h_2$ decays like a parabola $-x^2$ and typically has unit order separation from $\h_1$.
+The Brownian Gibbs property imposes a lower boundary condition of $\cL_2$; as is exactly true in the $t=\infty$ case, the lower boundary can be thought of as a curve which the top curve must avoid.
+Further we know that $\cL_2$ decays like a parabola $-x^2$ and typically has unit order separation from $\cL_1$.

 Given these facts, it will be crucial to have a good understanding of the probability that a Brownian bridge stays above a parabola, where the starting and ending points of the bridge are at least order one away from the parabola.
 Such a bound is the next statement.